nativescript-vue/nativescript-vue.org/content/docs/en/core-concepts/04-data-binding.md

 contributors: [epfromer]
 ---

-{N} Vue implements binding using the v-bind directive and its shorthand ':'.

 ### Binding Text and Attributes

-One way text binding uses a slightly different syntax from Vue.
+{N} Vue implements one way binding using the v-bind directive and its shorthand ':' using a slightly different syntax from Vue.

 In this example we bind a data item to the text attribute of [`<Label>`](/en/docs/elements/components/label).

 ```Vue
 <Label v-bind:text="`Answer: ${answer}`" />